Skip to content

 2. Confirm Accommodation

 Accommodation scams are common among first-time international students.
-Always verify listings through official university portals or trusted student housing platforms.
-Many universities also provide temporary accommodation options for early arrivals.
+As a result, always verify listings through official university portals or trusted student housing platforms.
+Moreover, many universities offer temporary housing for students who arrive early.

 • Finalize university housing or private student accommodation